team-klent/Content-Acquisition-Crawler/README.md

 ```

 This will start:
-- Next.js development server for the main app (usually on port 3001)
+- Next.js development server for the content acquisition app (usually on port 3001)
+- Next.js development server for the inventory app (usually on port 3002)
 - TypeScript watch mode for all packages

 ### Building